 E-Government

-This is also referred to as E-government, and many nations of the world have adopted it.
+This is also referred to as e-government, and many nations of the world have adopted it.
 It includes the use of such platforms as television, telephones, USSD codes, and radio.
-A good example is an E-citizen platform in Kenya, where most government services can be accessed online.
-Unlike the old system where one would be required to present himself or herself in the respective office to get the service intended, the e-citizen platform allows the client to access these services without stepping out of his house.
-He has internet and an electronic device that access the platform.
+A good example is an e-citizen platform in Kenya, where most government services can be accessed online.
+Unlike the old system, where one would be required to present themselves in the respective office to get the service intended, the e-citizen platform allows the client to access these services without stepping out of their house.
+He has internet and an electronic device that accesses the platform.
 There has also been an increased flow of information from the government to its citizens.
 This leads to efficiency and increased effectiveness in service delivery.

 E-learning

 E-learning, in its basic definition, is the use of computers and other digital media to offer training to students.
-The Sustainable Development Goal, number four, talks about quality education for all.
-This has been made possible by the adoption of information communication technology to strengthen education systems.
+The Sustainable Development Goal number four talks about quality education for all.
+This has been made possible by the adoption of information cand ommunication technology to strengthen education systems.
 Computers allow the presentation of knowledge efficiently.
 Among others, presentation software such as PowerPoint and animation software such as Flash can help teachers when giving lectures.
 Computers promote audiovisual knowledge representation, thereby making the learning process interactive and exciting.
 Teaching that is computer-aided brings a fun aspect to education.

 E-Customer Service